Georges St-Pierre: Welterweight Championship defences

 However, on December 7, 2011, it was revealed St-Pierre had sustained a torn right ACL, an injury which would force him to be out for up to ten months, forcing him out of the bout with Diaz.
 At UFC 143, in a fight for the UFC Interim Welterweight Championship, Diaz lost to Condit.

 St-Pierre was set to return and fight Condit for the undisputed championship on November 17, 2012, at UFC 154.
 On August 28, 2012, St-Pierre posted to his official Facebook page that he had the green light from his medical team to compete once again.
 He ended his post by announcing that his return would be in UFC 154, in which he was to fight Carlos Condit.

 St-Pierre once again successfully defended his welterweight title on November 17, 2012, at UFC 154 against Condit, winning a unanimous decision (49–46, 50–45, and 50–45).
-Despite being badly hurt in the third round by a headkick, St-Pierre was able to take and hold down Condit repeatedly during the bout, while defending multiple submission attempts and delivering multiple strikes from Condit's active guard.
-Both participants earned Fight of the Night honors for their performance.
+Despite being badly hurt in the third round by a head kick, St-Pierre was able to take and hold down Condit repeatedly during the bout, while defending multiple submission attempts and delivering multiple strikes from Condit's active guard.
+Both participants earned $70,000 Fight of the Night honors for their performances.

 Georges St-Pierre defended his title for the 8th time and defeated Nick Diaz at UFC 158 on March 16, 2013, by unanimous decision (50–45, 50–45, and 50–45).
 In preparation for the bout, GSP retained well-known boxer Lucian Bute as a sparring partner.

 St-Pierre faced Johny Hendricks on November 16, 2013, in the main event at UFC 167.
-St-Pierre won the fight by controversial split decision (47–48, 48–47, and 48–47), a win which UFC president Dana White stated was unwarranted immediately after the fight.
-Additionally, each of the sixteen MMA journalists' scorecards collected on MMADecisions.com showed a win for Hendricks.
+St-Pierre won the fight by controversial split decision (47–48, 48–47, and 48–47) where the 16/16 media scored the fight for Johnny Hendricks.
 In his post-fight interview, St-Pierre said he would step away from fighting 'for a little bit'.
+This fight earned him a $50,000 Fight of the Night award.